-I have made more Minnie Mouse bows over the years than I could ever count and I’m always asked how I do them and today I want to share with you how to make a Minnie Mouse Polka Dot Bow Topper.
+I have made more Minnie Mouse bow toppers over the years than I could ever count and I’m always asked how I do them.
+So, today I want to share with you how to make a Minnie Mouse Polka Dot Bow Topper with some simple essentials and a little experience.

 Roll out the white gum paste and then cut it into a rectangle using your pastry wheel and a ruler (if you need to).
 The size can vary depending on how big of a bow you need, but for this bow, it was 9″ long by 3″ wide.